 It is a natural hair tonic for overall hair health

-Steps For Making Reetha Amla Shikakai Shampoo
+How To Make Reetha Amla Shikakai Shampoo At Home

 This recipe is equivalent to a hair spa, it provides all the nourishment that a good hair spa treatment imparts to the hair.
-The recipe I have taken here to share with you is my mother’s recipe, this is one regime that my mother used to follow till the time I got married.
+The recipe I have taken here to share with you is my mother’s recipe.
+This is one regime that my mother used to follow till the time I got married.
 She had this old wok made up of iron in which all the ingredients in dried form were soaked overnight and were used next morning to shampoo my hair.

 The Recipe is totally chemical free and it calls for following ingredients